microsoft/promptflow/docs/how-to-guides/develop-a-prompty/prompty-output-format.md

 - Define response_format to type: json_object in parameters
 - Specify the return json format in template.

-**Note**: response_format is compatible with GPT-4 Turbo and all GPT-3.5 Turbo models newer than gpt-3.5-turbo-1106.
+**Note**: response_format is compatible with `GPT-4 Turbo` and all GPT-3.5 Turbo models newer than `gpt-3.5-turbo-1106`.
 For more details, refer to this [document](https://platform.openai.com/docs/api-reference/chat/create#chat-create-response_format).

 ```yaml
 ---